AmarDange/Indo-German/README.md

 - Coding
 - Testing
 - Create Frontend Repository in GitHub
+- Combining existing DRF and React projects into the same workspace

 **Future Tasks**
 There are so many feaures I wish to build upon.
 But due to severe time constraints, the App is in it's basic form.
 Few features, I would've liked to have are: